 Ambry Thomas, Michigan: Thomas earned third-team All-Big Ten honors in 2019, his only season as a starter for the Wolverines.
-"This was a very difficult decision as there is nothing I wanted to do more than to suit up in the Maize and Blue this this fall," he wrote in a tweet announcing his decision to forego his remaining season of eligibility.
-"However, in light of the (Big Ten) season being postponed, my family and I have decided that beginning to prepare for the draft is the right step to take."
 Thomas recorded 38 tackles, three interceptions and two fumble recoveries last season.
 He returned a kickoff for a touchdown against Notre Dame in 2018.

-Kary Vincent Jr., LSU: Vincent (5-foot-10, 189 pounds, per school measurements) is a senior, but he did mention in his opt-out announcement that he intends to begin prepping for the 2021 NFL Draft.
+Kary Vincent Jr., LSU: Vincent (5-10, 189) is a senior, but he did mention in his opt-out announcement that he intends to begin prepping for the 2021 NFL Draft.
 He played a nickel-back role in the Tigers' vaunted secondary last year, making eight starts and intercepting four passes (second-most on the team).
 He also ran track at LSU and clocked a wind-aided 10.07 100-meter dash at the LSU Invitational in 2018.
 His late father, Kary Sr., was a sixth-round pick of the New Orleans Saints in 1992.

 Levi Onwuzurike, Washington: Onwuzurike was a first-team All-Pac-12 pick in 2019 after posting 45 tackles, including six for losses (two sacks).
 It was the redshirt senior defensive tackle's only season as a full-time starter.

-Tyler Shelvin, LSU*: The 6-foot-3, 346-pounder (per school measurements) adds a burly interior run stopper to the 2021 draft field, one who has battled weight issues in his college career but has shown the ability to take on double teams and clog rushing lanes.
+Tyler Shelvin, LSU*: The 6-3, 346-pounder adds a burly interior run stopper to the 2021 draft field, one who has battled weight issues in his college career but has shown the ability to take on double teams and clog rushing lanes.
 Shelvin, a former five-star recruit, has only 1.5 sacks for his career but led a stout run defense in his first year as a starting nose guard in 2019 with 39 tackles.

 Jay Tufele, USC*: The fourth-year junior is opting out of the upcoming football season after USC's fall schedule was postponed by the Pac-12 due to the COVID-19 pandemic.
-Tufele (6-foot-3, 315 pounds, per school measurements) was the Trojans' Defensive Lineman of the Year in 2018 and 2019, and earned All-Pac-12 first-team honors last year, with 41 tackles and 6.5 tackles for loss (4.5 sacks) from an interior position.
+Tufele (6-3, 315) was the Trojans' Defensive Lineman of the Year in 2018 and 2019, and earned All-Pac-12 first-team honors last year, with 41 tackles and 6.5 tackles for loss (4.5 sacks) from an interior position.

 Greg Rousseau, Miami*: The Hurricanes lost a special talent when Rousseau informed coach Manny Diaz that he would be opting out on Aug.
 6. NFL.com analyst and former scout Daniel Jeremiah called Rousseau the top 2021 draft prospect he's studied this summer.
 The former Hurricane racked up 15.5 sacks as a redshirt freshman in 2019 (only 2020 No. 2 overall pick Chase Young had more QB takedowns).
 Jeremiah has compared him to Vikings Pro Bowl defensive end Danielle Hunter.

-Joe Tryon, Washington*: A post to agent Joe Panos' Instagram account welcomed Tryon (6-foot-5, 262 pounds, per school measurements) to the Athletes First family, indicating that Tryon is forgoing his remaining two seasons of eligibility.
+Joe Tryon, Washington*: A post to agent Joe Panos' Instagram account welcomed Tryon (6-5, 262 pounds) to the Athletes First family, indicating that Tryon is forgoing his remaining two seasons of eligibility.
 He's coming off a breakthrough redshirt sophomore campaign in which he earned second-team All-Pac-12 honors after recording 12.5 tackles for loss, including eight sacks.
 The vast majority of that production (10 TFL, six sacks) came in three games: vs. Utah, at Oregon State and vs. Washington State.

 Micah Parsons, Penn State*: The reigning Big Ten Linebacker of the Year announced his intentions on Aug.
 6. Jeremiah has placed a higher grade on Parsons than he did for any of the three off-ball linebackers selected in the first round of this year's draft (Kenneth Murray, Patrick Queen, Jordyn Brooks).

 Walker Little, Stanford: Little's decision adds one of the nation's top offensive linemen to the NFL draft field for 2021.
-A 6-foot-7, 320-pounder (school measurements), Little suffered a season-ending knee injury in the Cardinal's first game of 2019, against Northwestern.
+A 6-7, 320-pounder, Little suffered a season-ending knee injury in the Cardinal's first game of 2019, against Northwestern.
 He was a first-team All-Pac-12 choice at left tackle as a sophomore in 2018.

 Penei Sewell, Oregon*: As a sophomore last year, Sewell became the first Oregon player to win the Outland Trophy as college football's top lineman.
 He played the left tackle position for UO with stellar pass protection, allowing no sacks over 926 snaps in 2019, and only one sack over 1,376 career snaps.
 Jeremiah recently scouted three game tapes of Sewell's from last season -- against Auburn, Stanford and USC -- and found him to be exceptional in both run blocking and pass blocking.

 Rashawn Slater, Northwestern: The standout tackle is opting out of his senior year to prepare for the 2021 NFL Draft.
-The Big Ten postponed the fall football season due to the COVID-19 pandemic, but has formed a task force to plan a season for the winter or spring.
-"I didn't think a winter or spring season allows for optimal recovery or training to have a great rookie year," Slater told Yahoo Sports.
-"I talked about it with everyone.
-Everyone at Northwestern has been extremely supportive."
-Slater (6-foot-4, 315 pounds, per school measurements) has amassed a wealth of starting experience at NU at both left and right tackle, making 11 starts on the left side in 2019 among 37 for his career.
+Slater (6-4, 315) has amassed a wealth of starting experience at NU at both left and right tackle, making 11 starts on the left side in 2019 among 37 for his career.
 He was an honorable mention pick for the 2019 All-Big Ten Team.